microwalk-project/Microwalk/docs/config.md

   Output directory for preprocessed traces.
 Must be set when `store-traces` is `true`.

 - `keep-raw-traces` (optional)<br>
   Controls whether raw traces are kept after preprocessing has completed.
-Deleting raw traces may significantly free up disk space.
+Deleting raw traces may free up disk space.

   Default: `false`

+### Module: `pin-dump` [PinTracer]

+Dumps raw Pin trace files in a human-readable form.
+Primarily intended for debugging.

+Options:
+- `output-directory`<br>
+  Output directory for trace text files.

-### Module: `passthrough`
+### Module: `js` [JavascriptTracer]

-Passes through the test cases and raw traces without preprocessing.
-This module should only be used with an empty (`passthrough`) analysis stage, since no preprocessed traces are inserted into the pipeline.
+Preprocesses raw traces generated with the Microwalk Jalangi2 tracer backend.

+Options:
+- `store-traces` (optional)<br>
+  Controls whether preprocessed traces are written to the file system.
+If set to `false`, preprocessed traces are only kept in memory and are discarded after the analysis has finished.
+  If set to `true`, preprocessed traces are streamed to binary files and are not kept in memory -- thus, analysis needs to load them again.

+  Default: `false`

+- `output-directory` (optional)<br>
+  Output directory for preprocessed traces.
+Must be set when `store-traces` is `true`.

+- `map-directory` (optional)<br>
+  Output directory for MAP files.

+- `columns-bits` (optional)<br>
+  Number of bits used for encoding a column number in a 32-bit integer.
+The remaining bits are used for encoding a line number.

+  The default value should work for reasonable settings; however, when dealing with extreme cases (e.g., a minified library residing in a single, very long line), make sure to adjust this in order to avoid erroneous traces.

+  Default: 13

 ## `analysis`

 General options:
 - `input-buffer-size` (optional)<br>
   Size of analysis stage input buffer.
+Note that the buffer only contains _pending_ preprocessed traces, i.e., in addition to the ones that are already processed by the analysis stage(s).

   Default: 1